 Visa Canada has just announced a new Service Fee Program in Canada.

 This allows Canadian merchants of certain industries to charge a "Service Fee" to their customers for using a Visa Credit or Visa Debit card.
 This program is limited to card-not-present transactions, which means that surcharging for payments made in-person is still prohibited.
-Discrection is advised when doing this however, as there are trade-offs when charging your customers more, to save on processing costs.
+Discretion is advised when doing this, however, as there are trade-offs when charging your customers more, to save on processing costs.
 There are also some limitations to this new Service Fee.

 How Does This Change Your Business

 For any small business owner that processes any online payments, you can essentially now avoid the fee that Visa and Mastercard apply to you for accepting credit cards.
 Much of the time, these fees eat into profit margins and now they can be offset to the customer.